williamgrosset/chapter/README.md

 - [License](#license)

 ## Overview
-Chapter is a open-source, C++ tool that provides conventions for writing Git commit messages amongst other developers.
+Chapter is a open-source, C++ tool that provides conventions for writing Git commit messages.
+After every `git commit`, the audit script will detect warnings and errors from your commit message.
 You determine your own conventions and structure of messages through a list of custom rules.
-Adding this tool to your project can help ensure that commit messages become standardized and informative.
+Adding this tool to your project can help ensure that commit messages become standardized and informative amongst other developers.

 ## Usage
 1. Compile and move executable into your `$HOME/` directory: